 Becoming your own boss literally means ‘being boss’.
 If you’re largely based from home, there’s no manager to report into, no sick leave record, and definitely no work dress code for your kitchen table.

 Without the usual workplace rules and boundaries, it’s important to work out how to go freelance and stick to a productive routine in the process.

 For some people freedom is great, especially if you’re a good self-motivator.
 But for many, complete flexibility can take a while to get used to.

-Before you hit day one of freelance life, create a plan.
+Before you hit day one of freelance life, write a business plan.
 Give yourself a firm goal for billable hours to clock up in the first quarter, or a target for how much you need to invoice.
-Even if you tweak these once you get going, the goal itself can be enough to keep you on the straight and narrow.
+Even if you tweak these once you get going, the goal itself can be enough to keep you oriented.

 If nothing else, try to stick to your routine, minus the commute.
 There may be lots of lovely photos of freelancers in their pyjamas working from bed, but is this going to work in reality?

-Set the alarm, have a decent breakfast – and get dressed.
+Set your alarm, have a decent breakfast – and get dressed.

 You could even consider arranging with a client to work from their office once a week, to add a bit of expectation and structure.

-This is possibly the most important part of becoming a freelancer: you need to work out how much you’re going to charge, either as a flat project-based fee, or as a daily (or hourly) rate.
+Working out how much you’re going to charge is possibly the most important part of becoming a freelancer.
+Your earnings could come in either as flat project-based fees, or as daily (or hourly) rates.

-Do some basic research and get a sense of the going rate for your services or skillset.
-Of course, it’s going to depend on your level of experience, but there’s no sense in charging rock-bottom rates only to find that a few months later you can't afford to pay your bills.
+Do some basic research and get a sense of the going rate for your services or skill set.
+Of course, it’s going to depend on your level of experience, but there’s no sense in charging rock-bottom rates only to find that you can't afford to pay your bills.